nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     * Some examples:
         * `addtask sew buttons t/general`
         * `addtask sew buttons t/SO1`
-        * `addtask sew buttons` (for convenience, if the tag is omitted, the application will clasify the task as "general")
+        * `addtask sew buttons` (for convenience, if the tag is omitted, SalesNote will classify the task as "general")
 * The number after the 'SO' prefix **must correspond to the id of an existing order**.
 * The date that accompanies tasks should be keyed in one of the following formats: